-Catholics United for the Faith is an international lay apostolate founded in 1968 by H. Lyman Stebbins to support, defend, and advance the efforts of the Teaching Church in accord with the teachings of the Second Vatican Council.
+Catholics United for the Faith is an international lay apostolate founded in 1968 by H. Lyman Stebbins to support, defend, and advance the efforts of the Teaching Church.
 The efforts of Catholics United for the Faith must be directed toward the unity of the Church and communion with God the Father as intended by Christ (Jn.
 17:21).
 This is accomplished by joining members in a common apostolate to be formed doctrinally and spiritually in the Catholic faith.
 The desired result is the renewal of their own hearts.
 This formation also equips members to prayerfully engage in works of evangelization and catechesis for the renewal of the Church and society as lay witnesses to Our Blessed Lord.
 CUF promotes fidelity to and communion with the Holy Father and the bishops in union with him.

 How We are Organized

 Catholics United for the Faith is organized as a private association of the lay faithful in accord with the discipline of the Catholic Church.
 It is incorporated in civil law as a Minnesota non-profit corporation duly registered in the State of Ohio.
 CUF’s organizational structure includes: a governing board of directors, an executive committee of that same board, officers, and departments.
 Each level within the structure is entrusted with certain functions and authority as established in the association’s statutes, articles of incorporation, and by-laws.